dataresearchcenter/followthemoney/docs/docs/index.md

 }
 ```

 Property names are defined by the _schemata_.
-For example, a `schema:Person` has a nationality, while a `schema:Company` allows for setting a jurisdiction.
-Both properties, however, have the same property type, `type:country`).
+For example, a `schema:Person` has a nationality, while a `schema:Company` allows for setting a jurisdiction (Both properties, however, have the same property type, `type:country`).

 ## References